Latitude 2022: Ed Sheeran makes surprise appearance with Snow Patrol at Latitude 2022

 Sheeran has joined forces with Snow Patrol on stage several times in the past, including at his secret show at Latitude 2015.

 The star grew up in Framlingham, Suffolk, which is approximately 30 minutes away from the festival’s Henham Park site.
-He now lives in the town with his wife Cherry Seaborn and their daughter, Lyra Antarctica.
+He now lives in the town with his wife Cherry Seaborn and their two daughters.

 Back in April, Sheeran, Johnny McDaid and Steven McCutcheon won a copyright case at London’s High Court over claims that they had plagiarised part of a track called ‘Oh Why’ by Sami Switch while writing ‘Shape Of You’.